wso2/product-microgateway/README.md

 #### How to run the microgateway distribution

-Once the **init, build** commands are executed, a executable file will be created under target folder.
+Once the **init, build** commands are executed, a executable file will be created under target/exec folder inside the project.

 ```
 ../petstore-project/target$ ls